top of page

 30 mins

 The times above end up being pretty long, so don’t worry!
 It’s fine to adapt this and to give yourself a maximum time you would go before you comfort.
 This might be 20 minutes.
 In general, most children do not need to go to the full 30 minutes required on day 7.
-Most people report that their babies only needed one or two nights where they were left 3-10 minutes before it worked.

 If after 3-5 days your baby is regularly needing you to repeatedly go for those full 20 minutes and they are distressed and they even vomit, I would suggest this method is not right for your baby and you should stop, take a break and try a different method at a later time.